davidKolesar/C-Programming-Curriculum/README.md

 ## What is the lifecycle of a C program?

+Take a look at the helloWorld program that comes as an example with this class.
+They are located in the *"examplePrograms"* folder.
+Once inside the helloWorld folder, open the main.c program inside of a basic text editor (notepad is fine).
+Do not use more advanced text editors like Mircosoft Word, which will add markup information that will prevent your program from running properly.

 0. **Source Code Files (.c)**
 *A programmer writes a disk file creating the source code:*